Demna (designer): Career

-Design
+In March 2025, he was announced as the next creative director of Gucci, succeeding Sabato De Sarno.

+Style

-Demna developed a unique style as his company, Vetements, grew in size and popularity.
-Much of Demna's approach still stems from his initial purpose of creating subversive fashion.
+Demna developed a unique style as his and Guram's company, Vetements, grew in size and popularity.
+Much of Demna's approach has stemmed from his initial purpose of creating subversive fashion.
 Collections such as Fall/Winter 2017 included design inspired by archetypes, diverging from the typical haute couture method of radical redesign and avant-garde appearance.
 Other common themes include baggy, loose-fitting clothing, and street-style jackets.

 In April 2021 he presented his new Pre-Fall 2021 collection with the Balenciaga brand, marking a new line of design and personal thinking, as promoted by Vanity Teen magazine.

+Humanitarian work

+Demna has used his creative work to raise awareness of war crimes committed against Georgians, dedicating one of his Vetements' collections to this theme and featuring a downloadable application linking users to information on Georgia's struggles.

+Following the Russian invasion of Ukraine, Demna expressed support for Ukraine and became an ambassador of United24, a fundraising platform initiated by the Ukrainian President Volodymyr Zelenskyy.